COSC3020/reverse-insertion-sort-NolanBerg/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average-case time complexity is also $\Theta(n^2) for random or arbitrary order of input elements.
+This is because, on average, each element needs to be compared and swapped with approximately half of the preceding elements.